 Hello!
 Its Jen Bengel here from Out of This World Literacy.
-Today I’ll be going over the 6 characteristics of reading fluency.
+Today I'll be going over the 6 characteristics of reading fluency.
 You may have readers in your class who are struggling to read fluently.
 If you have found yourself thinking “He/she really struggles with fluency” then join me in taking a quick look at these 6 dimensions that make up fluency.
-Think about those students who are struggling and see if you can begin to narrow there ideas and weaknesses down to one or to of these characteristics.
+Think about those students who are struggling and see if you can begin to narrow there ideas and weaknesses down to one or two of these characteristics.

 1. Pausing.
 This refers to how students are reading the punctuation.
 Do they stop at periods, do they pause at commas, do they raise there voice when they see a question mark?
 Do they lower their voice when they come to a period?
 If they are not reading punctuation as well as the words, they probably are struggling with pausing.

 2. Phrasing.
 This refers to the way readers put words together in groups or phrases.
 Are they clumping word together in a way that makes sense or are the phrases they are reading together feel disjointed or choppy?

 3. Stress.
 This refers to the emphasis readers place on particular words.
 They read a more important word louder to reflect the meaning of that word.
 They notice important words and put an emphasis or a stress on them when reading aloud.
 Students who struggle with fluency often read in a more monotone voice.

 4. Intonation.
 This refers to the way the reader changes the pitch, tone, and volume to reflect meaning as they read.
 When students read with that monotone voice aloud, chances are they read with that same monotone voice silents in their heads and are missing many comprehension moments.